bazelbuild/bazel/site/docs/ide.md

 [Official plugin](http://ij.bazel.build) for IntelliJ, Android Studio, and CLion.
 The plugin is [open source](https://github.com/bazelbuild/intellij).

+Features:

+* Interop with language specific plugins.
+Supported languages include C++, Java, Scala, Kotlin, Python, Go, and Dart.
+* Import BUILD files into the IDE with semantic awareness of Bazel targets.
+* Make your IDE aware of Starlark, the language used for Bazel's BUILD and bzl files
+* Build, test, and execute binaries directly from the IDE
+* Create configurations for debugging and running binaries.

 To install, go to the IDE's plugin browser and search for `Bazel`.

 To manually install older versions, download the zip files from JetBrains'